PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.93, SCHH and RSPR move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 10-year performance, RSPR leads with 6.43% vs 4.28% for SCHH.
+On 10-year performance, RSPR leads with 6.48% vs 4.31% for SCHH.
 On fees, SCHH is cheaper at 0.07% per year.
-Their volatility is very similar.
+On volatility, RSPR has been the lower-risk option at 4.91%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 SCHH is cheaper with a 0.07% expense ratio, compared with 0.40% for RSPR.